 - A Kitchen Coordinator-This person is in charge of the volunteers who are serving the food/maintaining the buffet.
 For us this person also oversaw the food and beverages at the garden party and cleanup of the buffet and kitchen.

 - Reception Host/DJ-We had a friend running the music via a Spotify playlist and another friend, who is a great people person host the reception.
 The host is the person who announces the wedding party when they arrive, announces each part of the reception and keeps the party moving and on schedule.
 Often this is the job of a professional DJ, if you hire one.
 We saved hundreds of dollars by creating specific Spotify playlists and having a friend host the reception.

-- Photographer – We hired Catherine J. Gross Photography for her photography and videography services.
+- Photographer – We hired a friend who is an up and coming local photographer for her photography and videography services.

 - The bride, groom and parents who are helping to plan the reception-These are the people who have the most input into the timeline and music selections.